 This is because it is not only your achievements that make up your identity.
-Universities, particularly like Oxford and Cambridge, the former of which I currently attend, are not just interested in how well you do in your subject.
+Universities, particularly like Oxford and Cambridge, are not just interested in how well you do in your subject.
 They are interested in you as a person.

 - Will you be open to learning new things?

 - Can you cope with a challenging workload?

 - Are you a person that the professors will enjoy teaching?